CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Training Details

-\textbf{VAE architecture} We use the architecture proposed in ~\cite{clutr-vae}.
+We use the architecture proposed in ~\cite{clutr-vae}.
 We use a word-embedding layer of size 300 with random initialization.
 The encoder comprises a conditional `Highway' network followed by an LSTM.
 The Highway network is a two-staged network stacked on top of each other.
 Each stage computes $\sigma(x) \odot f(G(x)) + (1 - \sigma(x)) \odot Q(x)$, where $x$ is the inputs to each of the highway network stages, G and Q is affine transformation, $\sigma(x)$ is a sigmoid non-linearization, and $\odot$ is element-wise multiplication. $G$ and $Q$ are feed-forward networks with a single hidden layer with equal input and output dimensions of 300, equal to the word-embedding output dimension.
 We use ReLU activation as $f$.
 The highway network is followed by a bidirectional LSTM with a single layer of 600 units.
 The LSTM outputs are passed through linear layer of dimension 64 to get the VAE mean and log variance.
-The mean vectors are passed through a hyperbolic tangent activation and for the navigation tasks linearly scaled in $[-4,4]$.
+The mean vectors are passed through a hyperbolic tangent activation.
+For CarRacing (both Flexible and Standard Objective experiments) and navigation (only Standard Objective) tasks the output of the hyperbolic tangent activation is linearly scaled in $[-4,4]$.
+No such scaling is done for the MiniGrid experiments with Flexible Regret Objective.
 The decoder takes in latent vectors of dimension 64 and passes through a bidirectional LSTM with two hidden layers of size 800 and follows it by a linear layer with size equaling the parameter vector dimension.